Vivek-04022001/documentation/docs/classic-ui/images.md

 #### Hiding a picture variant in editors

-It is possible to hide a picture variant in editors.
+It's possible to hide a picture variant in editors.
 This is useful when you want to define a picture variant to be used in templates only.

 ```json